This post may contain affiliate links.

 Ingredients

 Meat: Nihari is best made with beef shin or shank and bone marrow.
 'Nalli' is an Urdu word that means bone marrow.
+The is also called 'boong' meat in Urdu.

 Bone marrow and bones are key to the flavor of nihari while tough beef shank meat is perfect for long hours of cooking and rich flavor.
 So I'd suggest sticking to this cut of meat for best results.

-Nihari masala: I've tried both homemade and pre-made spices.
-Pre-made spices are convenient and with extra flavors and seasoning that give you perfect taste without much hassle.
 Another reason is getting a spice mix is far cheaper than buying all the spices separately.
 But the ready-made spice mix is spicier and has a flavor enhancer too.

-If you have some time and all the spices in hand, making your own spice mix is also easy.
-I recommend double or triple the recipe and store the extra nihari seasoning in the fridge.
-So all the effort you put in nihari masala making is worth it.
+If you have some time and all the spices in hand, making your spice mix is also easy.
+I recommend double or tripling the recipe and storing the extra nihari seasoning in the fridge.

 Onion: Purple onions work best, if using other varieties avoid sweet onions.